-Journalist, author and entrepreneur Manoush Zomorodi says she found her true calling nearly six years ago when she became a podcast host.
+Journalist, author and entrepreneur Manoush Zomorodi says she found her true calling about a decade ago when she became a podcast host.
 A former breaking news reporter for the BBC and business and tech reporter for Reuters, Zomorodi describes falling in love with podcasts because they do so much more than deliver facts.

 “They deliver emotion, they deliver intimacy.
 We go shopping together.
 We go jogging together.
 We’re buds.
 I had never had that happen to me before as a broadcaster,” she described in a session on human skills for digital natives at ISTE19.